About The Seminar

 the video fullscreen after launch.

-Two hundred seventy-five of the top Army Reserve Officers' Training Corps (ROTC) Cadets, representing colleges and universities from across the nation, will gather at Fort Leavenworth, Kansas, for the 39th annual George C. Marshall Leadership & Awards Seminar February 11th-14th.
+Two hundred seventy-four of the top Army Reserve Officers' Training Corps (ROTC) Cadets, representing colleges and universities from across the nation, will gather at Fort Knox, Kentucky, for the 43th annual George C. Marshall Leadership & Awards Seminar February 13th-16th.
 Throughout the seminar, the Cadets will take part in seminars and round table discussions with Army and Defense experts on critical defense and geopolitical matters, and the profession of arms.
 The exposure to contemporary civilian and military leaders at a high level provides these Cadets unique opportunities they have not received during their college ROTC curriculum.

 The Cadets are nominated from their respective programs based on scholarship, leadership, physical fitness and community involvement and are designated George C. Marshall Award recipients for their respective year.
 They are college seniors and most of them hold senior leadership positions within their Army ROTC detachments.
 For the last several years, many of the Award winners have a great deal of prior service, some in combat theaters.